CuyZ/Valinor-Bundle/README.md

         mapping_errors_to_output: 15

     cache:
-        # By default, mapper cache entries are stored in the filesystem.
-This
+        # By default, mapper cache entries are stored in the build directory of
-        # can be changed by setting the name of a PSR-16 cache service below.
+        # the application.
+This can be changed by setting a custom cache
+        # service.
         service: app.custom_cache

         # Cache entries representing class definitions won't be cleared when